RedisBloom/RedisBloom/docs/commands/tdigest.byrevrank.md

 <details open><summary><code>revrank</code></summary>

-Reverse rank, for which the value should be determined.
+Reverse rank, for which the value should be retrieved.

 0 is the reverse rank of the value of the largest observation.